 Anhydrous (Free of any water) drip hydroponics is a form of hydroponic gardening that uses no soil.
 Instead, a liquid nutrient solution called anhydrous (waterless or free of water) is used to feed the plants.
-Anhydrous Drip Hydroponics is one of the most common methods used for indoor and greenhouse growing, because it takes very little space and time to set up.
+Anhydrous Drip Hydroponics is one of the most common methods used for indoor and greenhouse growing because it takes very little space and time to set up.
 However, it is not for everyone: it’s crucial to have the right equipment and knowledge in order to make anhydrous drip hydroponics work for you.

 There are several different ways to make anhydrous nutrient solutions, all of which produce different end products.
 There are two main types of anhydrous nutrient solutions sold in stores: injection mixtures and base mixes.
 Both can be purchased in ready-made batches or made from scratch at home, with different advantages and disadvantages.

-Injection Mixture: A ready-made injection mixture nutrients an anhydrous drip system by mixing powder with an alcohol base, creating a solution that can be injected directly into the reservoir in a drip line.
+Injection Mixture: A ready-made injection mixture of nutrients in an anhydrous drip system by mixing the powder with an alcohol base, creating a solution that can be injected directly into the reservoir in a drip line.
 The benefits of this solution are that it’s pre-mixed and easy to use; however, the disadvantage is that it’s not as potent as homemade base mixes.

-Base Mix: A homemade base mix nutrients an anhydrous drip system by mixing powder with water and an alcohol base—the same method used by commercial hydroponic gardeners.
+Base Mix: A homemade base mix nutrients in an anhydrous drip system by mixing the powder with water and an alcohol base—the same method used by commercial hydroponic gardeners.
 This type of solution produces richer root systems due to being exposed to more oxygen; however, this is also the most inexpensive way to go about making your own nutrients.